Local entropy production rate of run-and-tumble particles: Force field

 We note that the global EPR can be obtained by integrating over the space variable the local quantity.
 For this purpose it is convenient to express the local EPR through (\ref{pi_2}), considering vanishing asymptotic distributions.
 By using (\ref{Delde}), (\ref{Pst_lin}), (\ref{Qst_lin}) and the property (\ref{A12norm}), we finally obtain the expression

 in agreement with \cite{singh2025}.
 In Fig. (\ref{fig:rt_lin})b, we report the local EPR as $\alpha$ changes from $0.01$ to $1$.

-We observe the presence of two symmetric peaks, displaced from the center where particles accumulate.
+In order to highlight the structure of $\pi(x)$, we plot it - together with $P(x)$ - in semilog scale, in Fig.~\ref{fig:rt_lin2}.
+Again the ``inverse monotonicity'' observed in the cases without external force is violated: the density profile $P(x)$ has always a single peak, as also dictated by the analytical solution, with two different decays at short and long distances from the center; however the EPR $\pi(x)$ displays a complex shape with two symmetric peaks, which are located in a range of distances (from the center) overlapping with the crossover region between the two slopes of the density decay, a region which is larger for smaller $\alpha$.
 The interplay between the external force that pushes the particle towards the center and the self-propulsion that creates two populations of particles, some aligned with the local force and some swimming against it, produces a complex and unexpected dissipation pattern.